-Comparables or “comps” as they are more commonly known, are properties with characteristics similar to a subject property to help determine that property’s value.
-By looking at houses that are similar in size, age, and location, an agent can better determine a fair price for a home their client is looking to buy or sell.
+Comparables or “comps” as they are more commonly known, are properties with characteristics similar to subject property to help determine that property’s value.
+By looking at houses that are similar in size, age, and location, an agent can better determine a fair price for home their client is looking to buy or sell.

 An MLS, or Multiple Listing Service, is a marketing database set up by a group of cooperating real estate agents.
 In metro Denver, this means that all properties listed using a licensed agent are entered into this database and thereby searchable by all the other agents.
 This is the system agents use to find houses meeting the requirements of their buyers and set showings for those properties.
-It is illegal for an agent to list a property for sale without listing it on the MLS unless they have proper, written direction from the seller.
+It is illegal for an agent to list a property for sale without listing it on the MLS unless they have proper, a written direction from the seller.
 ALL residential properties that are for sale are required to be listed on MLS.

 Title insurance covers the loss of an interest in a property due to legal defects and is required if the property is under mortgage.
 The seller generally pays for the owner’s title policy on behalf of the borrower or buyer.
 The borrower, or buyer, generally pays for the lender’s title policy.

 Escrow is money held by a third party until specific conditions are met.
 In the case of your mortgage, your lender might set up an escrow account on your behalf in which a portion of your monthly payment is deposited toward property tax and insurance.

 If you run into any other terms that you don’t recognize, please ask me!
 I’m here to make sure you fully understand the home-buying or home-selling process in Denver and address any concerns or confusion you might have along the way.